toufiqksl/SpringBootFormHandler/readme.md

 </html>
 The th:action="@{/greeting}" expression directs the form to POST to the /greeting endpoint, while the th:object="${greeting}" expression declares the model object to use for collecting the form data.
 The two form fields, expressed with th:field="{id}" and th:field="{content}", correspond to the fields in the Greeting object above.

 That covers the controller, model, and view for presenting the form.
-Now let’s review the process of submitting the form.
+Now letâ€™s review the process of submitting the form.
 As noted above, the form submits to the /greeting endpoint using a POST.
 The greetingSubmit() method receives the Greeting object that was populated by the form.
 It then adds that populated object to the model so the submitted data can be rendered in the result view, seen below.
 The id is rendered in the <p th:text="'id: ' + ${greeting.id}" /> expression.
 Likewise the content is rendered in the <p th:text="'content: ' + ${greeting.content}" /> expression.

 src/main/resources/templates/result.html